Argmaster/C03/README.md

 # C03

-Simple (SIC!) application to compare two files, written in Python using tkinter lib
+Simple (SIC!) application for comparing files in pairs, written in Python using Tkinter lib

 # awthemes